optimas-org/optimas/doc/source/examples/ps_grid_sampling.rst

 You can adapt this example to your needs by replacing this basic template with an actual simulation and writing the corresponding analysis function.
-See see :ref:`simulation template` and :ref:`analysis function` for more details.
+See see :ref:`optimas-with-simulations` for more details.

 The :class:`~optimas.generators.GridSamplingGenerator` generates a uniform multidimensional grid of samples to evaluate.
 The grid extends from the lower